basho/basho_docs/content/riak/kv/2.1.3/using/admin/riak-cli.md

 ## attach-direct

 Attaches to the console of a Riak running in the background using a directly-connected first-in-first-out (FIFO), providing access to the Erlang shell and runtime messages.
 Prints `Node is not running!` when the node cannot be reached.
-You can exit the shell by pressing **Ctrl-G q**.
+You can exit the shell by pressing **Ctrl-D**.

 ```bash
 riak attach-direct